drakkar-lig/debootstick/README.md

 -----------
 Generating a bootable image may be seen as a 3-steps process:

-1. Generate a filesystem tree
+1. Generate a chroot environment
 2. Customize it
 3. Build a bootable image